Derivation of the Variational Bayes Equations: Appendix: The Cluster Variation Method

 The resulting solution of Eqn.~\ref{Eqn:z3-analyt1-current-approach-solution} clearly has a divergence in it, due to the quadratic expression in the denominator.
 There are two solutions to the quadratic expression.
 We are interested in the case where the value of $h>1$ indicates that $\varepsilon_1 >0$, which is the case where the interaction enthalpy favors like-near-like interactions, or some degree of gathering of similar units into clusters.
 This means that we expect that the computational results would differ from the analytic as $h$ approaches the divergence point.

 The divergence in the analytic solution is an artifact.
 However, it does indicate that for larger \textit{h-values}, the analytic solution will not be accurate.
-Thus, for high \textit{h-values}, we take the analytic solution simply as a starting point, and invoke a \textbf{\textit{protocol}} for determining the correct configuration variable values associated with a given \textit{h-value}, as described in Maren \cite{AJMaren-TR2019-002-Protocol}.
+Thus, for high \textit{h-values}, we take the analytic solution simply as a starting point, and invoke a \textbf{\textit{protocol}} for determining the correct configuration variable values associated with a given \textit{h-value}, as described in Maren \cite{AJMaren-TR2019-02-2D-CVM-FE-Fund-and-Prag}.

-\subsection{Free energy minimization protocol for the 2-D CVM}
+\subsection{Free Energy Minimization Protocol for the 2-D CVM}

+The following describes an early protocol for finding an \textit{h-value} that is in proximity to the \textit{h-value} that would be a ``best fit for a given 2-D CVM grid.
+It is included here largely for historical reasons (Maren 2021, 2019) \cite{AJMaren-2021-2D-CVM-Topography, AJMaren-TR2019-02-2D-CVM-FE-Fund-and-Prag}.

+More recently, Maren (2022) has devised a new protocol that uses a new divergence measure, the \textit{Kikuchi-Maren divergence}, for identifying the activation enthalpy parameter $\varepsilon_1$ that provides a ``best fit'' for characterizing a given 2-D CVM topography.
+This can then be used to bring that topography to a free energy minimum \cite{AJMaren-2022-Variational-Approach-2D-CVM}.

 An initial 2-D CVM grid, whether manually designed or randomly-generated, is typically not at equilibrium.
-More specifically, the various configuration variable values will typically correspond to different \textit{h-values}.
+More specifically, the various configuration variable values will typically correspond to different \textit{h-values}, where the \textit{h-value} or simply, \textit{h} is defined as $h=exp(2\varepsilon_1)$.

 Each \textit{h-value} indicates a unique free energy minimum solution.
 Thus, we need to take the initial grid through a free energy minimization process, in order to obtain a grid where the various configuration variables all correspond to a single free energy minimum.
 This requires using a \textit{free energy minimization protocol}.

 This protocol takes a computational approach, so that given an initial 2-D CVM grid pattern, the steps are to:

 \begin{enumerate} \item Obtain an initial estimate for a candidate \textit{h-value}, \item Determine the associated thermodynamic values for that particular \textit{h-value} estimate and current set of configuration values, and \item Adjust the node activations in order to minimize the free energy for that given \textit{h-value}, yielding a new grid configuration and associated set of configuration variables and thermodynamic values. \end{enumerate}